jalexisg/SET08103/labs/lab03/README.md

 However, we cannot see the MySQL database outside of the internal docker network.

-To expose the database to the local machine we can set up port forwarding by adding the last line of the following to our `docker.compose.yml` file.
+To expose the database to the local machine we can set up port forwarding by adding the last two lines of the following to our `docker.compose.yml` file.

 ```yml
 1	version: '3'